dntoll/1dv600/Greeter/README.md

 ## What to test and how.
 We intend to test UC1 by writing and running dynamic manual test-cases.
 We wait with testing UC2 until code for UC2 has been implemented.
-We also write automated unit tests for all methods in the class [NameDALTest](https://github.com/dntoll/1dv600/blob/master/Greeter/tests/Greetings/NameDALTest.java).
+We also write automated unit tests for all [NameDAL](https://github.com/dntoll/1dv600/blob/master/Greeter/src/Greetings/NameDAL.java)-methods in the class [NameDALTest](https://github.com/dntoll/1dv600/blob/master/Greeter/tests/Greetings/NameDALTest.java).
 Each method should have at least two tests.

 ## Time plan